 When the days get colder or the life gets hectic, I ditch the stove and throw myself in a love affair with my slow cooker or my Instant Pot.
-Stews, curries, soups and even roasts get going in my magic pot on almost daily basis.
+Stews, curries, soups and even roasts get going in my magic pot on an almost daily basis.
 This slow cooker lamb casserole is one of my regulars, so I thought I’d share the recipe with you guys.

 I love lamb with sweet dried fruit, like apricots, and warm spices.
 This combination goes way back and spans across multiple culinary traditions from North African to the Middle East.
 Dried fruit and spices cut through the fattiness of the lamb, and highlight and even enhance the savoury and meaty notes of the dish.
 Served with a simple cauliflower ‘couscous’ or ‘rice’, or regular rice or potatoes, this meal will make you dream of Marrakesh, sandy desserts and perfumed apricot orchards.